ContractsCounsel Logo

 Purpose of a Contract Clause

-A clause dictates the conditions under which the contract is legally enforceable and determines the terms of the contract.
+A clause dictates the terms of the contract through specific provisions and conditions.
 Contracts often contain boilerplate clauses or standard clauses found across most contracts.
 These standard clauses do not require a lot of negotiation.
 Sometimes contracts can also contain very specific clauses that are aligned with a specific case or term of the deal.

 Clauses in a contract are important for laying out certain conditions under which parties agree to the terms of the contract.
 They also can provide direction on how the contract will be enforced under different conditions or events.
 For instance, if your employment contract contains a clause to keep information about the company confidential, the employee would be required to keep all proprietary information a secret.
 You should carefully read clauses before proceeding to the contract signing step.